Content-type: text/html Manpage of SNMPTRAPD.CONF

 snmpTrapdAddr [<transport-specifier>:]<transport-address>[,...]

 defines a list of listening addresses, on which to receive incoming SNMP notifications.
-See the section LISTENING ADDRESSES in the snmptrapd(8) manual page and the NOTIFICATION-LOG-MIB for details.
+See the section LISTENING ADDRESSES in the snmpd(8) manual page for more information about the format of listening addresses.

 doNotLogTraps yes